 The ACGA Advocacy Committee

 The ACGA Advocacy Committee is open to all members.
 The committee keeps up with current national and local community garden and urban agriculture policy issues, and recommends action for ACGA and its members.
-To join the committee contact committee chair Justin Garrett Moore.
+To join the committee, contact committee chair Sandy Pernitz.

 Community Gardens face impermanence due to a variety of factors such as the length of your lease, your city’s interests in the land for alternative uses, etc. Vigilance is required to keep a community garden permanent.
 Refer to the two documents below for help in understanding how to keep your garden safe.